maquejp/clear_vscode_ext/README.md

 ## Troubleshooting

 - **"jq is not installed"**: The scripts will check for jq and notify you if it's missing.
 See the Requirements section for installation instructions.
 - **"VS Code CLI is not installed or not in PATH"**: Make sure VS Code is installed and the `code` command is available from your terminal.
-You may need to run "Install 'code' command in PATH" from the VS Code command palette.
+Follow the instructions in the "Setting up the VS Code CLI" section above.
 - **"to_be_removed.json not found"**: Make sure to run `export_extensions.sh` before running `remove_extensions.sh`.
+- **Permission denied errors**: If you encounter permission errors when running the scripts, make sure they are executable using `chmod +x *.sh`.
+- **Empty extension list**: If no extensions are listed, make sure VS Code is properly installed and the `code` command works in your terminal.

 ## License